wohaco/despace/mariner_10.md

 **Discoveries**

 During its flyby of Venus, Mariner 10 discovered evidence of rotating clouds ([EVN‑011](venus.md)) & a very weak magnetic field ([EVN‑028](venus.md)).
-Using a near-ultraviolet filter, it photographed Venus’s chevron clouds & performed other atmospheric studies ([EVN‑093](venus.md)).
+Using a near‑ultraviolet filter, it photographed Venus’s chevron clouds & performed other atmospheric studies ([EVN‑093](venus.md)).

 The spacecraft flew past Mercury three times.
-Owing to the geometry of its orbit — its orbital period was almost exactly twice Mercury’s — the same side of Mercury was sunlit each time, so it was only able to map 40 – 45% of Mercury’s surface, taking over 2 800 photos.
+Owing to the geometry of its orbit — its orbital period was almost exactly twice Mercury’s — the same side of Mercury was sunlit each time, so it was only able to map 40 – 45 % of Mercury’s surface, taking over 2 800 photos.
 It revealed a more or less Moon-like surface.
 It thus contributed enormously to our understanding of Mercury, whose surface had not been successfully resolved through telescopic observation.

 Mariner 10 also discovered that Mercury has a tenuous atmosphere consisting primarily of helium, as well as a magnetic field & a large iron-rich core.
 Its radiometer readings suggested that Mercury has a night time temperature of −183 °C & maximum daytime temperatures of 187 °C.